VoxeLibre/VoxeLibre/LEGAL.md

 Mod credits:\
 See `README.txt` or `README.md` in each mod directory for information about other authors.
-For mods that do not have such a file, the license is the source code license of VoxeLibre and the author is Wuzzy.
+For mods that do not have such a file, the license is the source code license of VoxeLibre and the author is given by the git commit log.

 ## License of media (textures and sounds)